 Lightning production

 As the area of negative charge at the base of the thundercloud builds up, it induces a region of positive charge to develop on the ground below.
-As a result of this, a potential difference or voltage is created across the cloud-to-ground gap.
+As a result of this, a potential difference or voltage16 is created across the cloud-to-ground gap.
 Once the voltage reaches a certain strength, the air between the base of the cloud and the ground develops an electrical conductivity.
-At first a channel, known as a stepped leader, is formed.
+At first a channel, known as a stepped leader17, is formed.
 Although invisible to the naked eye, this allows electrons to move from the cloud to the ground.

 It is called a stepped leader because it travels in 50 to 100 m sections, with a slight pause in between, to the ground.
-As it nears the ground, a positively charged streamer fires upwards from the ground to connect with it.
+As it nears the ground, a positively charged streamer18 fires upwards from the ground to connect with it.
 Streamers are most often initiated from tall objects on the ground.

 Once connected, electrons from the cloud can flow to the ground and positive charges can flow from the ground to the cloud.
-It is this flow of charge that is the visible lightning stroke.
+It is this flow of charge that is the visible lightning stroke19.

 After the first discharge, it is possible for another leader to form down the channel.
 Once again, a visible lightning stoke is seen.
 This can happen 3–4 times in quick succession.
 All of this happens in a time interval of about 200 milliseconds.